Arch 100-200 Effective 8/27/03

 (9) Whether the applicant still holds the registration or license listed in (8) above and if not, the reasons why;

-(11) Whether the applicant has ever taken the Architectural Registration Examination (ARE), and if so, the location, date and grade awarded;
+(11) Whether the applicant has ever taken the Architectural Registration Examination (ARE), and if so, the location, and date completed;

 (12) Whether the registrations or licenses listed in (8) above as an architect were issued by examination;